ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 ## v1.0.5 ([View on GitHub](https://github.com/ava-labs/avalanchego/releases/tag/v1.0.5))

 :::danger
-Please note that the release after this one, v1.0.6, will contain the breaking changes described [here](https://docs.avax.network/build/apis/deprecated-api-calls).
+Please note that the release after this one, v1.0.6, will contain the breaking changes.
 Namely, the response format of `platform.getTxStatus` and `platform.getCurrentValidators` will change.
 :::

 The changes in this release, v1.0.5, are backwards compatible with previous releases.
 The update is optional but encouraged.
 The patch includes performance improvements and some quality of life improvements.